stackweaver/tree/README.md

 # Full-Stack Web Development Outline

-This page attempts to create a nested structure of all aspects of web development.
-It will be progressively improved based on community feedback.
+Below is an ever-evolving nested structure of all aspects of web development.
+It is always a WIP so as to account for the constant change.
+For brevity, many technology lists are limited to the most popular and reputable.

 The links are safe to click and lead to official resources where possible.

 **Why?**

 It is being built and integrated into an educational platform for full-stack development called Stackweaver.
-This outline is central to how the platform itself will be structured; it will inform the full-stack curriculum, community structure and and web docs (similar to MDN).
+It is ever-evolving because it will be updated as the platform is built and grown.
+It will be used as a central, public, canonical map.
+It will inform the full-stack curriculum, community structure, web docs (similar to MDN).

-It will eventually be enhanced through features such as sandboxes, discussions, collaborative learning and mentoring.

-If you want to get involved feel free to contact: [Discord Server](https://discord.gg/nSAveSC), [Subreddit](https://www.reddit.com/r/Stackweaver), [Twitter](https://twitter.com/stackweaver), [Facebook](https://www.facebook.com/stackweaver).
+If you want to get involved feel free to leave feedback here or: [Discord Server](https://discord.gg/nSAveSC), [Subreddit](https://www.reddit.com/r/Stackweaver), [Twitter](https://twitter.com/stackweaver), [Facebook](https://www.facebook.com/stackweaver).

+Thanks!
+Damien.

 ---